Netflix and Bill Nye Are Saving Science—30 Minutes at a Time

 Nye got his TV start with Seattle’s Almost Live sketch comedy show in the mid-’80s, followed by the Emmy-winning kids’ series Bill Nye The Science Guy.
 In recent years, he and Neil deGrasse Tyson have been a tireless tag team defending science and reason against an endless gauntlet of science illiterates and shills in a variety of cable TV lion’s dens.

 With Netflix’s ascendancy and the way it’s changing viewing habits, BNSTW may be Nye’s biggest vehicle for science education.
 “It’s for you grownup kids all over the world,” Nye says in the premiere.
-Further confirmation came in the form of a song, “My Sex Junk,” performed by Crazy Ex-Girlfriend’s Rachel Bloom in “The Sexual Spectrum” episode—band the predictable conservative blowback to it.
+Further confirmation came in the form of a song, “My Sex Junk,” performed by Crazy Ex-Girlfriend’s Rachel Bloom in “The Sexual Spectrum” episode—and the predictable conservative blowback to it.

 Each half-hour episode focuses on one subject—the first, thankfully, is climate change.
 Other water-cooler topics include pseudoscience, artificial intelligence, GMOs, and vaccinations.